xoac/flaeg/README.md

 }
 ```

-So, you can creat Commands like this :
+So, you can create Commands like this:
 ```go
 	rootCmd := &Command{
 		Name: "flaegtest",